grousewood-games/solforge/docs/rules.md

 - Play a card.
 - Battle.
 - Move an awake creature that has `Mobility`.
-- Use an `Activate` effect of an awake creature.
+- Use an awake creature's `Activate` ability.

 The Battle action is mandatory.
 All other choices are optional.